41 Baby Led Weaning Recipes for 10 Months

 What to Know For Baby Led Weaning at 10 Months

-There are a few things to know about feeding babies at 10 months old, vs. baby led weaning at 7 months.
+There are a few things to know about feeding babies at 10 months old, vs. baby led weaning at 7 months or 8 months.

-• Finger Foods – You can also offer many baby finger foods that they can hold.
-Here are some examples for how to cook sweet potato for baby led weaning – so many options!
+- Finger Foods – You can also offer many baby finger foods that they can hold.
+Here are some examples of how to cook sweet potato for baby led weaning – so many options!

 Our 10 month feeding schedule looks something like this.

-• 930 am- milk or snack (usually a My Serenity Kids pouch)
+- 930 am- milk or snack (usually a My Serenity Kids pouch or baby breakfast cookie

 If you have an older baby, here is our 1 year old eating schedule.